troy-west/apache-kafka-three-ways/README.md

 Data, at most Facts, rather than Events.
 Data IS THE API
+The LOG IS TRUTH

+Data-Oriented rather than Domain-Driven: e.g. 'The event captures facts about an entity within the domain' is unnecessary.

 Immutable facts rather than events or commands.
 Just data.
 Leave the intepretation of the data to the consumer(s).